AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/training_module_guide.rst

 ==============   ================================================================================================
 Model            Link to original paper
 ==============   ================================================================================================
-VNet             `Fully Convolutional Neural Networks for Volumetric Medical Image Segmentation`_ SegResNet        `3D MRI brain tumor segmentation using autoencoder regularization`_ TRAILMAP_MS       An implementation of the `TRAILMAP project on GitHub`_ using `3DUNet for PyTorch`_ SwinUNetR         `Swin UNETR, Swin Transformers for Semantic Segmentation of Brain Tumors in MRI Images`_
+SegResNet        `3D MRI brain tumor segmentation using autoencoder regularization`_ SwinUNetR         `Swin UNETR, Swin Transformers for Semantic Segmentation of Brain Tumors in MRI Images`_ TRAILMAP          An implementation of the `TRAILMAP project on GitHub`_ using `3DUNet for PyTorch`_ VNet             `Fully Convolutional Neural Networks for Volumetric Medical Image Segmentation`_ WNet             `WNet, A Deep Model for Fully Unsupervised Image Segmentation`_
 ==============   ================================================================================================

 .. _Fully Convolutional Neural Networks for Volumetric Medical Image Segmentation: https://arxiv.org/pdf/1606.04797.pdf